-The committee acknowledged the historical role of CJA in providing both formal and informal ethics advice and opinions to judges.
-It concluded that this history provides a reasonable basis to work cooperatively with CJA to continue dispensing oral advice.
-As discussed below in the section on informal opinions, the committee recommends that CJEO adopt a policy under which requests for oral opinions would be referred to CJA, with the exceptions described on page 12.
-For CJEO to perform effectively under the policy, however, the CJA Ethics Committee would need to provide CJEO on a continuing, timely basis with written copies of all the questions asked and the answers given by the ethics committee.
-This information will assist CJEO in determining which topics merit formal opinions and will ensure the quality and consistency of advice given to judges.
-Because the committee believes CJEO must have the flexibility to revoke or amend its policies and procedures in order to provide the service the court envisions, CJEO may change this policy in its discretion.
+The committee discussed the historical role of CJA in providing both formal and informal ethics advice and opinions to judges.
+It concluded that this history warrants working cooperatively with CJA to use its existing system for dispensing oral advice.
+As discussed below, the committee recommends that CJEO adopt a policy under which requests for oral advice would be referred to CJA, with the exception and the clarification described on page 13.
+For CJEO to perform its role effectively, however, the CJA Ethics Committee must provide CJEO on a continuing, timely basis with written copies of all the questions asked and the answers given by the ethics committee.
+This information is crucial to CJEO's ability to meet its responsibility to determine which topics merit formal written opinions and will help ensure the quality and consistency of advice given to judges.
+Because the committee believes CJEO must have flexibility to revoke or amend its policies and procedures in order to provide the full scope of service the court intends, CJEO may, in its discretion, change this policy to meet those goals.

-A. Placement of Governing Rules
+A. Source of Governing Rules

 The committee considered two methods the court could use to establish rules and procedures for CJEO: (1) amending the Code of Judicial Ethics pursuant to the court's authority under article VI, section 18(m) of the California Constitution; or (2) adopting a new rule in Title 9 (Rules on Law Practice, Attorneys, and Judges) of the California Rules of Court.
 Article VI, section 18(m) grants authority to the Supreme Court to "make rules for the conduct of judges."
-The contemplated provisions relating to CJEO primarily address procedure rather than the "conduct of judges" per se, although one could argue that the very purpose of the committee places it squarely under the constitutional grant of authority.
-In any event, Title 9, which is part of the California Rules of Court, seems most appropriate.
-It contains procedural rules adopted by the Supreme Court relating to the practice of law and to disciplinary proceedings affecting judges.
-The use of a rule of court also is consistent with the approach in most other jurisdictions.
+The contemplated provisions relating to CJEO primarily address procedure rather than the "conduct of judges" per se, although the very purpose of the committee places it squarely under the constitutional grant of authority.
+In any event, Title 9, which is part of the California Rules of Court, seems most appropriate for these rules.
+The title contains procedural rules adopted by the Supreme Court also is consistent with the approach in most other jurisdictions.
 Therefore, the committee recommends that provisions governing CJEO be set forth in a new rule adopted by the Supreme Court and included in Title 9.
-A draft of the proposed rule is attached.